 The mission of the Texas Department of Public Safety (DPS) is to protect and serve Texas.

-Driver licenses and identification cards issued by DPS Driver License Division (DLD) are a key link to public safety, privacy, and national security.
+Driver licenses (DL) and identification cards (ID) issued by the DPS Driver License Division are a key link to public safety, privacy, and national security.
+Many medical and financial institutions, retailers, governmental entities, and other various organizations accept a state issued DL and ID for purposes of confirming your identity so you have access to the services you need.